FlatKey/ansible-firewalld-role/README.md

 Requirements
 ------------

 Tested on RHEL 7, CentOS 7 and Fedora 29 only.

 Ansible 2.0 or above

 Role Variables
 --------------
 **It is not necessary to use all these variable blocks, you can use only the config options you really need.**

 The following variable is used to define the default zone of firewalld:

 ```
-    default_zone: (optional, default: public)
+    firewalld_default_zone: (optional, default: public)
 ```

 ---